All Episodes

 What do you mean you didn't see these?

-What was the Republican convention?
+What was the Republican Convention?

-Condoleezza Rice, Suzanne Martinez, Marco Rubio, not to mention Clarence Thomas, any number of prominent, achieved really quality people of great character and morality, and they're all over the Republican Party, and that doesn't count.
+Condoleezza Rice, Suzanne Martinez, Marco Rubio, not to mention Clarence Thomas, any number of prominent, achieved, really quality people of great character and morality, and they're all over the Republican Party, and that doesn't count.

 And why isn't that called inclusive?

-A Republican convention was not a dream, and it really happened, and those people did speak, and they were given prominent roles.
+It really happened, and those people did speak, and they were given prominent roles.

 And they were given prominent roles because they were to serve as role models.